Updated: May 24, 2023

 The corporate world is a social environment, and whether you like it or not, you will need to learn how to deal with different characters and find a way to work with them effectively.

-The people skills I learned in those years have definitely helped me in facing the diverse personalities of clients, suppliers, and peers that I meet and work with regularly.
+The people skills I learned in those years have helped me face the diverse personalities of clients, suppliers, and peers I meet and work with regularly.

 4. Cash is king.

 “Cash is king” is a cliche in the business world.
 It refers to the importance of cash flow, and to survive, you need to keep the profits high and the expenses low.

-Occasionally, our boss would ask us to share ideas we may have for the company.
-And in those moments, I understood that what he was really asking from us are suggestions on how the company can make or save more money.
+Occasionally, our boss would ask us to share our ideas for the company.
+And in those moments, I understood that he was asking us for suggestions on how the company could make or save more money.

 Today, I’ve become more aware of the things I do and avoid wasting time on doing mundane stuff.
 If it will not help me make or save money, then it’s not worth spending my “working time.”